gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 a JavaScript project to communicate with the GitHub API to control forking, branching, renaming of this blog.

+The process is as following: I keep a template branch next to the master branch which is missing e.g. the different posts.
+As soon as the user is logged in with his GitHub account he can visit the fork page.
+He presses the fork button.
+Now a fork of my repository is created.
+Now it is time to rename the repo to match the users' decision on the site name.
+The renamed repo still  contains the master & the template branch.
+Because GitHub renders the Github Pages out of the master branch which contain all of my posts.
+Therefore firstly the master is deleted on the forked repo and then the template branch is renamed to master.

+One last postprocessing step is to adjust _config.yml to insert the page slogan chosen by the user - get the content of _config.yml and find/replace the "title".
+Then commit.
+That's it...

 # Getting more professional
 As soon as I started out with the GitHub fork functionality there the need for a deployment workflow rises because it was needed to commit to a master